My name is Allison and I love the snow

-My first time in the land of cheese and chocolate was in the winter of 1979 to compete in a ballet competition in Lausanne.
-In March, early spring, the weather varies between crisp sunny days and damp chilly ones.
-We left Cape Town in 30 degree heat and flew directly into Zurich, landing in minus 12 temps.
+My first time in the land of cheese and chocolate was in the winter of 1979 to compete in a ballet competition, the Prix de Lausanne in the city of the same name.
+In early spring, the weather shifts between crisp and sunny days to damp and chilly, each with its own appeal.
+We left Cape Town in 30 degree heat and flew directly into Zurich, landing at night in minus 12 temps.
 When I drew back the curtains the following morning the city was dusted in snow and it was oh-so-beautiful.

-Let me transport you to the beauty of Davos, (pronounced Dahvos, not Dayvos), a ski resort of 13,000 people and the highest town in Europe perched at 1560m above sea level.
-It’s mostly famous for the annual World Economic Forum, when 2,500 suits stride stride into town to discuss pressing matters economical.
+Let me transport you to the beauty of Davos, (pronounced Dahvos), a ski resort of 13,000 people and the highest town in Europe at 1560m above sea level.
+It’s mostly famous for the annual World Economic Forum, when 2,500 suits stride in to to discuss pressing matters economical.

 Toboggan run, Shatzalp

-Davos is a magnet for those mad about doing and watching outdoor sports and activities – from skiing, to snowboarding, tobogganing, winter walking and hiking, ice skating, ice hockey and cross country.You name it, if it involves powder, you can do it in Davos.
+Davos is a magnet for those mad about doing and watching outdoor sports and activities.
+If it involves powder, you can do it in Davos.
 I had a go at tobogganing, down the SchatzAlp I’ll have you know, all 2.8km of it.
 Not for the fainthearted!
-I careened down the pass, managing not to collide with anyone or hurtle off the edge in spectacular fashion.
-My skinny sled came safely to a halt at Davos Platz and I alighted, a tad wobbly but with a mild air of self satisfaction that I’d actually accomplished it in one piece.
+I careened down the pass, managing not to collide with anyone or hurtle off the edge in spectacular fashion as my skinny sled eventually ground to a halt at Davos Platz.

 Hiking and walking through gorgeous landscapes